We accept strays and owner turn-ins!

 Note: this form is fillable; click link, download, open to fill.

 Required in addition to the Intake form:

 A current photo of the cat or dog.

 A copy of your cat/dog's current medical record showing the vaccine history and spay/neuter.
 Records can be acquired from the Kadena VTF and all off-base vet clinics without an appointment.
 A new FeLV/FIV test is needed for cats and a heart worm test dated within 6 months for dogs.

 If a stray animal is found:

 Cats - Mandatory FeLV/FIV test with result certificate shown.

 Dogs - Mandatory heart worm test with results shown.

-A fee of $100 will be required to cover the necessary costs of each animal; exceptions are considered for litters.
+An intake fee will be required to cover the necessary costs of each animal; exceptions are considered for litters.
 If the dog is heart worm positive, we will require 3 months of heart worm medicine/antibiotics to be donated as well.
 If you prefer not to purchase these, the cost can be added in.
 Due to our financial/resource limitations, approval for intake cannot be guaranteed for a cat/dog with no vaccine history and/or is not fixed at the time of intake request.
 If you have concerns with this fee, please advise in your email to the Intake Coordinator.

 Please keep in mind that OAARS operates completely on foster homes and that we do have a limit on the number of animals that we’re allowed to take into our on-base housing.
 We cannot take your animal or rescue in at a moment’s notice.
 Our fosters' homes are usually at capacity and throughout most of the year we do have a wait list depending on our space availabilities.
 Please be patient and considerate when turning in an animal to OAARS.